Bristol Harbour: Regeneration of the harbourside

 Pero’s Bridge is a bascule bridge over Bristol Harbour.
 The two horns are counter weights to assist when the two halves open.
 The buildings beyond are the Watershed.

+The Arnolfini moved to its present location in 1975, the Bristol Industrial Museum opened in 1978 and the Watershed Media Centre in 1982.

 Since the 1980s, millions of pounds have been spent regenerating the harbourside.

 In 1999, Pero's Bridge was constructed, linking the @Bristol exhibition with Bristol tourist attractions.
 In 2000, the @Bristol centre opened on semi-derelict land at Canon's Marsh and some of the existing Grade II listed buildings were refurbished and reused.
 It was funded with £44.3 million from the National Lottery, the Millennium Commission, South West of England Regional Development Agency, and a further £43.4 million from Bristol City Council and commercial partners, including Nestlé.
 Private investors are also constructing studio apartment buildings.

 The regeneration of the Canon's Marsh area is expected to cost £240 million.
 Crest Nicholson were the lead developers, constructing 450 new flats, homes and waterside offices.
 It is being carried out under the guidance of The Harbourside Sponsors’ Group, which is a partnership between the City Council, key stakeholders, developers, businesses, operators and funders.

 The Cumberland Basin & Baltic Wharf are used by a variety of small boats by Baltic Wharf Sailing Club and is surrounded by tourist attractions.
 The old hydraulic pumping station has been converted into a pub and is a Grade II listed building.

 There are two (since 2016) active boat building companies in the harbour: Bristol Classic Boat Company and the Slipway Co-operative at the Underfall Yard.